stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 In moo programming, "arguments" generally refers to the somewhat Zork-like command-line parser, though "@args" refers to the verb arguments.

-When somebody types an interactive moo command, like "look at objectname", which ends up making your verb code run, any arguments included in that interactice command (called the invocation) will be stored in a list.
-That list will be automatically available to your verb code, stored in a variable named "args".
+When somebody types a normal command in moo, whatever they type is fed to a chunk of the moo server code called the The Built-In Parser, hereafter just "the parser".
+The parser looks at the words and tries to figure out what verb it should run.
+It runs that verb, and it puts the breakdown of the words that were entered into a predefined set of variables, called context variables, that the verb code can then access.

+One of those predefined variables is "args", which just contains a list of all the words.
+The code in your verb doesn't have to define args, it can just assume it's there and access it.
 In your verb code, usually one of the first things you do is use the @ sign (i.e. @args) to expand that list.
 So "@args" became moo coder shorthand for referring to the parsed verb argument list.

 **Note:** _args is what is called a "context variable".
 There are some other standard context variables, some of them are discussed in the following paragraphs._

-Command-line arguments consist of three elements, (after the verbname) e.g.:
+Command-line arguments consist of the verb name followed by three args elements, e.g.:

+- verbname any in this
+- verbname this to any
-*   verbname any in this*   verbname this to any*   verbname any in any*   verbname none none none*   verbname any any any
+- verbname any in any
+- verbname none none none
+- verbname any any any

 And so forth.